wobbienl/wp-mollie-forms/readme.txt

 == Changelog ==

+= 2.6.9 - 24/03/2024 =
+* Add more escaping and sanitization

 = 2.6.8 - 24/03/2024 =
-* Add more escaping and sanitation
+* Add more escaping and sanitization

 = 2.6.7 - 21/03/2024 =
 * Add nonces to admin form actions
-* Add more escaping and sanitation
+* Add more escaping and sanitization

 = 2.6.6 - 19/03/2024 =
-* Added sanitation and escaping to output
+* Added sanitization and escaping to output
 * Added 3rd Party Services to readme

 = 2.6.5 - 12/03/2024 =